valry/api-blog/README.md

 (Works only for smtp.mail.ru)
 heroku config:set SMTP_EMAIL=your email SMTP_PASS=your password

-Alomstly need to install addon REDISTOGO, and configure sidekiq worker (look in procfile for configure)
+Addon REDISTOGO installation and sidekiq worker configuration are also needed (see procfile for configure sidekiq)